efdevcon/devcon-website/src/content/pages/en/raffle-auction.md

 ---
-title: Raffle Auction
+header: Raffle+Auction
-template: content
+title: Experimental On-chain Ticket Raffle+Auction
 ---

 This year, we will be holding a pre-sale Raffle+Auction for **100** tickets to Devcon VI.
 The entirety of the Raffle+Auction will take place on Arbitrum.